In this article, I want to explore what might be revealed to us presently within the first seal. First, I need to back things up a bit.

 10 And hast made us unto our God kings and priests: and we shall reign on the earth (Revelation 5:2-10).

 I don’t want to get into the depths of what is being discussed in the above scriptures at this time.
-If you’re curious and you would like to talk about these things, let me know.
+If you’re curious or have insight and you would like to talk about these things, let me know.
 I’d be happy to.
 The point for now is this declaration: The Lamb that was slain is the only one found worthy to open the book and to loosen the seven seals.
 Of course, the lamb is Jesus Christ.

 What Do Open Seals Reveal?